A $\Lambda$-adic Kudla lift: The -modified Kudla lift

 We postpone its proof to the end of the section.
 By the above we have,

 On the other hand,

 and the result follows easily by the usual adjointness properties of the Hecke operators with respect to the Petersson inner product, cf. \cite[p.
-327]{kudla1}; note that the dependence on $\epsilon$ of the final formula is analogous to the result in Finis \cite[p.
-11]{finis} and is due to the presence of the factor $\epsilon(\overline{\det g})$ in the definition of $\theta(\tau, g)$. \end{proof}
+327]{kudla1}; note that the dependence on $\varepsilon$ of the final formula is analogous to the result in Finis \cite[p.
+11]{finis} and is due to the presence of the factor $\varepsilon(\overline{\det g})$ in the definition of $\theta(\tau, g)$. \end{proof}

-Now we only need to prove the technical lemma: \begin{Lemma} If $X\in L_p', X (L_p)\in T,$ is such that $(X,X)\equiv 0\!\! \mod p$ then $m(p,X)=p$, otherwise $m(p,X)=0$. \end{Lemma}
+Now we only need to prove the technical lemma: \begin{Lemma} If $X\in L_p^*, X\equiv h_0\mod L_p$, is such that $(X,X)\equiv 0\!\! \mod p$, then $m(p,X)=1$, otherwise $m(p,X)=0$. \end{Lemma}

-\begin{proof} It is clear that the function $m(p,X)$ is actually defined on $L_p'/pL_p'$, and is constant on $\Gamma_p$-orbits in this set.
+\begin{proof} First of all, note that for $X$ as in the statement, $(X,X)\in \Z$.
+Hence, if $Y=g_i^\iota X$ for some $X$ as above, then $(Y,Y)=\mu_{g_i^\iota}(X,X)\equiv 0\mod p$, which proves the second part of the lemma.
+We may thus suppose that $p\mid (X,X)$.
+Then, it is clear that the function $m(p,X)$ is actually defined on $L_p^*/pL_p^*$, and is constant on $\Gamma_p$-orbits in this set.
 Therefore to compute $m(p,X)$ it will be sufficient to find a set of $\Gamma_p$-orbit representatives and a set of coset representatives $g_j$; finally, for each such orbit representative we will count the number of coset representatives which contain the former in their image.

 Recall that $p$ splits in $K$, and so take idempotents $e$ and $e^\sigma$ in $K_p$ corresponding to the two primes dividing $p$.
 Then

 and

 Set $J_1=eJ, J_2=e^\sigma J$.
 Then